-When exploring newer developments seeking new construction, having a knowledgeable Realtor on your team is important. will help you navigate the sea of new homes today to pick one that's made for you.
+When exploring newer neighborhoods seeking new construction, having a knowledgeable agent on your team is crucial. is here to help you navigate the myriad of new homes today to make an offer on the one that's been built for your family.

-Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price.
+Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if it's a recently completed home, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+At ERA Big Sun Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 352-237-4343 to launch the search for your new home today.